 How It Works

 The strands of glass used within a fiber optic cable are only slightly thicker than a human hair.
 Light travels through the core of each strand.
 The core is surrounded by an external layer of glass, referred to as the cladding.
 This cladding reflects light inwards, ensuring that there is no loss of data during transmission.
-This layer of cladding is also essential for allowing light to travel around the bends in the cable.
+This layer of cladding is also essential for allowing light to travel around the bends in the optical cable.

 Fiber optic cables come in two varieties, single-mode and multimode.
 A single-mode fiber optic cable uses a laser to generate light and very thin strands of glass to guide it through the cable’s length.
 On the other hand, a multimode fiber optic cable utilizes LEDs in place of a laser.